helium/HIP/0030-update-threshold-cryptography.md

 Curve SS512 is a very old curve and is not commonly used anymore.
 In addition the library we used to do pairing based cryptography, Ben Lynn's `pbc` library, has not seen major maintenance since 2013.
 This HIP proposes switching to an industry standard curve BLS12-381 for doing threshold cryptography.
 The underlying implementation for BLS12-381 is security audited, faster and more secure than curve SS512.
+We present a complete and functional implementation of a system to switch the fundamental threshold cryptography library that has been tested and has been in use on the validator testnet for several weeks.
 # Motivation
 [motivation]: #motivation